Kiran8620/Guess-the-word./README.md

 **JavaScript (ES6):** Implementing game logic, word randomization, and score tracking.

+---

+## Answers
+If you are not able to solve the answer, check the console tab by inspecting the page.

 Want to try again?
 Just click "Reset" to restart the game.
 ---